Introduction | Example | Tutorial | Applications | Comments

 Introduction - StrComp Function

-Use the VBA StrComp function to compare strings.
-It can perform both case sensitive and case insensitive comparisons.
-Do you know what that means?
-No more forcing a UCase for case insensitive string comparisons!
-This VBA tutorial will walk you through an StrComp example and show you how to interpret the output.
+You should use the StrComp VBA function to compare strings in Excel.
+StrComp VBA can perform both case sensitive and case insensitive string comparisons.
+This tutorial will walk you through an StrComp example and teach you how to use it to compare two strings in VBA.

 StrComp Function Demo